Toyonut/babelfish-testbed/README.md

 Messing around with BabelFish

+## Update

+Building against a moving GITHUB repo has caused an issue.
+The old instructions no longer make a working docker image...
+Updating to build against the new instructions which use snapshots of the repo.

 ## What is needed?

 1. We need to build BabelFish from source currently.
 May as well do that in Docker for portablilty.